The Green Register Core Training Team

 Lucy created The Green Register in 2000 as part of her lifelong commitment to the promotion of sustainable building.

-Lucy is co-chair of WESCON (West of England Sustainable Construction network) and on the panel of the Bristol Urban Design Forum.
+Lucy is an Earth Champion, on the panel of the Bristol Urban Design Forum and a keen cyclist.

 Cath Hassell is an expert in sustainable water strategies and low and zero carbon technologies formed from a background of 17 years experience in the conventional plumbing industry and 14 years in environmental building.
 From 1998 – 2004 she worked at Construction Resources, designing and implementing rainwater harvesting, greywater recycling and solar technologies for domestic, commercial and industrial sites.
 She was a founder member of the UKRHA, was a director of the AECB (the Sustainable Building Association) for 7 years and has been a core presenter for the Green Register since its inception in 2000.